ofurman/counterfactuals/README.md

 ### Pre-trained Models

-We publish trained models at the `./models/` directory.
+We publish pre-trained models in the `./models/` directory for immediate use and experimentation.

 ## Code Structure

-Describe the organization of the repository, including the main directories and their purposes.
-For example:
+The repository is organized as follows to facilitate ease of use and contribution:

 ```
 |── conf/                 # Configuration files